- $ 295.00

 Our 1 DAY with Pre-study Forklift course is for those who require a High Risk Work Licence to operate a forklift (LF class) issued from WorkSafe WA.
 The 1 DAY course includes mandatory pre-study that must be completed before you attend your course date.
 When you attend our venue in Rockingham, you will complete additional training before being assessed.
 Assessment includes written theory and calculations assessment and finally a practical assessment.

 If you have experience in forklift operations, you may find the information is familiar and be able to complete the study in less time to feel confident in your knowledge.
-However, please be aware that the assessment is closed book (that is, you cannot look at any reference material or notes during the assessment), so it is vital you spend adequate time to learn the content of the Revision Activity.
+However, please be aware that the assessment is closed book (that is, you cannot look at any reference material or notes during the assessment), so it is vital you spend adequate time to learn the content of the Pre-study Questions.

 If you have language or learning difficulties you may choose to ask a family member or friend to be a ‘study buddy’ to help you study and learn the information.
 However, please note that there is a level of reading, writing and numeracy required to complete this course with us, please see the LLN information below for what this means.